ʻĪao Valley holds a special place in the hearts of people who live on Maui.

 The valley is accessible, it takes only a 10-minute drive from the town of Wailuku, Maui’s County seat.
 She glows with beauty, often lying at the foot of a rainbow.
 You can see her glisten with gorgeous sun beams shining through the broken clouds like a scene from the Sistine Chapel.

 ʻĪao means Cloud Supreme.

-This could reference the many aspects of the different shaped clouds that escort her through the days and nights.
+This could reference the many aspects of the differently shaped clouds that escort her through the days and nights.
 Sometimes she appears ghostly in the mists or flamboyant in the full sun, wearing her most beautiful colors.
 Whatever incredible garb she is wearing now, she causes those of us who live on the island to stop and savor her magnificence.

 We all like to stop and look at Maui’s spectacular sunsets, and for the lucky morning people, sunrises.
 But the people who call Maui home express the wonder of the ever-changing views of ʻĪao Valley almost every day.

 Quite often, you will run into a friend or cousin, and they will comment, “Wow, did you SEE ʻĪao Valley today?”

 And you will agree, she was stunning.
 More beautiful than ever.
 And that is just the first layer, appreciating her beauty from afar.
 The next layer is seeing her up close.